 The 2013-2015 Action Plan is the result of an open and collaborative process between civil society, academia, entrepreneurs, experts and government officials.
 The process of formulating the PA15 is evidence that the participation and collaboration of citizens in public affairs allows the identification of commitments to meet citizens' demands, aimed at generating impacts of high public value and potential to improve the conditions and quality of lives of Mexicans.

 The execution of the PA15 is guided by a methodology that includes monitoring and evaluation as well as the development of work plans for each of the commitments agreed between government officials and CSOs, who will establish targets and indicators for each semester.

-Thereafter, a new phase to complement the Plan with CSO’s proposals started, which led to the establishment of a Technical Tripartite Secretariat (STT) with one representative from government (Ministry of Public Administration), one from civil society (Fundar), and one from the Federal Institute for Access to Information and Data Protection (IFAI).
-This way, an Extended Action Plan was drafted including both, government and civil society, commitment proposals.
+All this has been possible thanks to the efforts of the Technical Tripartite Secretariat (STT) with one representative from government (Coordination of the National Digital Strategy), one from civil society (Transparencia Mexicana), and one from the Federal Institute for Access to Information and Data Protection (IFAI).